anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 -	Nodes interfaces segmentation: Have separated NIC ports for Storage and Tenant networks.
 Actually, the storage traffic is bursty, and especially in case of service restoration after some failure or new service implementation, upgrades, etc. Control and management networks should rely on a separate interface from the interface used to handle tenant networks.
 -	Capacity planning: FW, physical links, switches, routers, NIC interfaces and DCGW dimensioning (+ load monitoring: each link within a LAG or a bond shouldn’t be loaded over 50% of its maximum capacity to guaranty service continuity in case of individual failure).
 -	Hardware choice: e.g. ToR/fabric switches, DCGW and NIC cards should have appropriate buffering and queuing capacity.
--	Network intensive compute node tuning (including OVS-DPDK)
+-	Network intensive compute node tuning (including OVS-DPDK).

 #### 4.2.3.6.
-Integration Interfaces.
+Integration Interfaces
+- DHCP
-DHCP When the Neutron-DHCP agent is hosted in controller nodes, then VMs, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the VM and send the response to the VM with the IPv4 and/or IPv6 addresses and the lease time.
+When the Neutron-DHCP agent is hosted in controller nodes, then for VMs, on a Tenant network, that need to acquire an IPv4 and/or IPv6 address, the VLAN for the Tenant must be extended to the control plane servers so that the Neutron agent can receive the DHCP requests from the VM and send the response to the VM with the IPv4 and/or IPv6 addresses and the lease time.
 Please see OpenStack provider Network.
 -	DNS
 -	LDAP
 -	IPAM

 <a name="4.2.4"></a>
 ### 4.2.4.
 Storage Backend
-Storage systems are available from multiple vendors and can also utilize commodity hardware from any number of open-source based storage packages (such as LVM, Ceph, NFS, etc.).
+Storage systems are available from multiple vendors and can also utilize commodity hardware from any number of Open Source based storage packages (such as LVM, Ceph, NFS, etc.).
 The proprietary and open-source storage systems are supported in Cinder through specific plugin drivers.
 The OpenStack [Cinder documentation]( https://docs.openstack.org/cinder/latest/reference/support-matrix.html) specifies the minimum functionality that all storage drivers must support.
 The functions include:
 -	Volume: create, delete, attach, detach, extend, clone (volume from volume), migrate
 -	Snapshot: create, delete and create volume from snapshot
 -	Image: create from volume